sutartejas/sutartejas/README.md

 ======================================================================================================================================
 <h4>A Full-Stack developer</h4>

-- 🔭 I’m currently working on a ReactJS & NodeJS Project
+- 🔭 I’m currently working on Web development Projects.
 - 🌱 I’m Interested to work on the same.
-- 💬 Ask me about Technology.
+- 💬 Ask me about anything.
+I'm happy to help!
 - 📫 How to reach me: tejas.sutar09@gmail.com
 - ⚡ Fun fact: I am currently working in MRO Corp as a Senior Analyst.